nickradunovic/rag-hackaton/README.md

 ### Usage of LlamaIndex for RAG

-[LlamaIndex](https://github.com/run-llama/llama_index) is a data framework for Large Language Models (LLMs) based applications.
-LLMs like GPT-4 come pre-trained on massive public datasets, allowing for incredible natural language processing capabilities out of the box.
-However, their utility is limited without access to your own private data.
+[LlamaIndex](https://github.com/run-llama/llama_index) is a data framework for LLMs based applications.
 LlamaIndex lets you ingest data from APIs, databases, PDFs, and more via flexible data connectors.
 This data is indexed into intermediate representations optimized for LLMs.
 LlamaIndex then allows natural language querying and conversation with your data via query engines, chat interfaces, and LLM-powered data agents.
 It enables your LLMs to access and interpret private data on large scales without retraining the model on newer data.

 ### Before you start coding